naaadz/words/README.md

-# words
+# words: an exercise in typography.

-An exercise in typography.
+Techniques for dropcap, callouts, and pullouts, with css `float` and `shape-outside`.